King Tides and Sea Level Rise

 The impact of coastal inundation during king tides will only get worse.
 This is because significant sea-level rise is already factored in as a result of greenhouse gases that have been omitted since the start of the industrial revolution.
 Continuing emissions exacerbate the scale of the problem.

-I have been politically active in the fight for stronger action on climate change.
+I have been politically active in the fight for stronger action on climate change in Queensland politics.
 Therefore, it is of great interest to me to monitor the rate of sea-level rise.
 Accordingly, king tides highlight exactly where our city is vulnerable to inundation and storm surge.
 Rising sea levels increase our risk of massive destruction and loss of life during storm surge and cyclones.

 King tides and Climate Change Warning

-CBD businesses and nearby residents are likely to be inundated by tidal floods in the coming years.
+CBD businesses and nearby residents will be inundated by tidal floods.
 I call on Government representatives to take action on climate change, before it is too late.

 The community must be aware of the dangers that come with climate change.
 Cairns has always been at risk of serious outcomes should a cyclonic storm surge coincide with a king tide.
 However, as the sea levels rise, the dice are well and truly loaded against us.